Step 1. Choose your course

 If you are unsuccessful for a tuition fee-remission scholarship, you'll enter as a full fee paying student.

-Tuition fees are based on the degree you take and your subject load.
+Tuition fees are based on the course you take and your subject load.
 You can find estimates of fees on every course page.
 You'll also need to factor in other costs while at university, such as for social events, travel and accommodation.

 There are other scholarships and bursaries that can help with tuition and the cost of living while you study.